axaysushir/Rabbit-MQ/Readme.md

 This repo contains basic operations of Rabbit MQ.
+It is beginner friendly tutorial to learn how Rabbit MQ works.

-Includes how to publish and consume queues, send messages, emmit and receive logs.
+Includes how to publish and consume queues, send messages, emit and receive logs and messages.